Machu Picchu, Cusco, Sacred Valley And The Best Massage In Aguas Calientes

 DIP: Hot Springs

 Take a dip in the hot springs for which Aguas Calientes is named.
-There’s a small charge for entry.Machu Pichu Peru

 VISIT: Machu Picchu

-EAT/CUSCO: Nuna Raymi
+EAT: Nuna Raymi – Cusco

 A cute upstairs café, this is apparently the place for “Cuy” – also known as Guinea Pig – a delicacy in Peru.
 This one arrives tableside whole, like a suckling pig, with an apple in its mouth.
 It’s then taken back to the kitchen to be carved.

 You’ll feel as if you’ve stumbled into a secret garden.
-Walk through the door from a very run down street to find a votive-lit pathway that leads to one of the best restaurants in the Valley.
-All dishes – from salads to alpaca steaks – could compete with the best of New York city cuisine, and is quite a find after a day of hiking and adventuring.
+Walk through the door from a very run-down street to find a votive-lit pathway that leads to one of the best restaurants in the Valley.
+All dishes – from salads to alpaca steaks – could compete with the best of New York City cuisine and is quite a find after a day of hiking and adventuring.

 Where to Stay in Cusco and the Sacred Valley

-STAY/CUSCO: Hotel Ruinas
+STAY: Hotel Ruinas – Cusco

-The bell-tower is still intact in this former monastery.
+The bell tower is still intact in this former monastery.
 And the inn’s property, replete with many garden courtyards, is enchanting.

-It’s quite a retreat from a town with one or two decent restaurant and not much more.
+It’s quite a retreat from a town with one or two decent restaurants and not much more.
 Cute, colorful rooms are set around garden courtyards and feature modish bathrooms with one of the best showers in the Andes.